 But we at MasterShield believe that if consumers have the best information possible, we all benefit.
-And we know if you could get your hands on that imaginary list, you’d find some common themes.
 An educated consumer can make a better decision without pressure from a salesperson who (once they’re in your home) can cleverly turn a phrase to convince you to buy what they’re selling.

 Be prepared.
 Know the top consumer complaints in advance and you’ll have a better experience with your choice of leaf guard.

 There is no way for the homeowner to know if icicles will be small or quite large — too many variables are at play every time it snows.
 The most common complaint you’ll hear from consumers is that they’ve never had icicles before, but now that they’ve installed a leaf guard, the leaf guard has created a problem.
 Not really – it’s often after they’ve made an investment do they actually look for or acknowledge the problem.

 Open gutters get icicles, too.
-For years, it’s been a topic you’d never see discussed on any leaf guard’s website (MasterShield does in our FAQs).
+For years, it’s been a topic you’d never see discussed on any leaf guard’s website.
 We make it a point that every dealer should discuss it openly with every homeowner.
 If they don’t, someone will wind up with the wrong set of expectations.
 Yes, you can heat leaf guards, but that can be really expensive and you often wind up moving the problem elsewhere.

 We share this thought with homeowners: if they’ve got a gutter problem that they want under control for most of the year, there might be several days where they have to contend with icicles and their side effects with some simple snow maintenance.
 Often, it’s as simple as using a snow rake and clearing a small section of your roof over entrance ways.